coursekata/docker-stacks/README.md

 There are currently four different images that you can choose from, as listed below.
 Each successive image builds on the one before it and contains everything in the previous image.
 Both ARM64- and AMD64-compatible images are built for each of these.

 - [base-r-notebook](https://ghcr.io/coursekata/base-r-notebook): an image with Python and R installed, and that's it.
 R is configured to be the default notebook, but both R and Python notebooks are supported.
-There are no other packages installed on this image.
+The only other package installed on this image is the R package `remotes` which is useful for installing other packages.
 This is a good image to use if you are building your own image from scratch.
-- [essentials-notebook](https://ghcr.io/coursekata/essentials-notebook): an image with all of the R packages used in CourseKata books and CourseKata Jupyter Notebooks.
+- [essentials-notebook](https://ghcr.io/coursekata/essentials-notebook): an image with all of the R packages used in CourseKata books and CourseKata's curated Jupyter Notebooks.
 If you are coming from the CourseKata book this is a great starting place: you will be able to do everything you did in the books and more!
   - You can see specifically what packages are installed by looking at [essentials-notebook/requirements.r](essentials-notebook/requirements.r).
 - [r-notebook](https://ghcr.io/coursekata/r-notebook): this image has all of the contents of the _essentials-notebook_ with the addition of other R packages that instructors have requested that we install for data science and statistics.
   - You can see specifically what packages are installed by looking at [r-notebook/requirements.r](r-notebook/requirements.r)
   - If you have a specific package you think would be useful to install here, please [submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
 - [datascience-notebook](https://ghcr.io/coursekata/datascience-notebook): this image builds on _r-notebook_ by adding a variety of Python packages for data science and statistics.
-  - You can see specifically what packages are installed by looking at [datascience-notebook/requirements.r](datascience-notebook/requirements.r) and [datascience-notebook/requirements.txt](datascience-notebook/requirements.txt)
+  - You can see specifically what packages are installed by looking at [datascience-notebook/requirements.r](datascience-notebook/requirements.r) and [datascience-notebook/environment.yaml](datascience-notebook/requirements.txt)
-  - If you have a specific package you think would be useful to install here, please [submit an issue describing your use case](https://github.com/coursekata/docker-stacks/issues).
+  - If you have a specific package you think would be useful to install here, please [submit an issue describing your use-case](https://github.com/coursekata/docker-stacks/issues).

 ## Tagging